cx88/diepssect/README.md

 - https://github.com/firebolt55439/Diep.io-Protocol
 - https://github.com/FlorianCassayre/diep.io-protocol

+## WebAssembly

+Diep.io uses [Emscripten](https://github.com/kripken/emscripten) with [WebAssembly](https://webassembly.org/).
+This means that unlike most .io games, diep is written not in JavaScript but rather C++.
+This means that the code cannot be easily read, and will be difficult to comprehend even when disassembled.

 ## Memory editing

 You can find `userscripts/hexedit.js` and use it in TemperMonkey.
 Six vectors with static memory addresses have been included, and you can find their information in the comments.